rv178/bookbot/README.md

 # BookBot

 Discord bot which uses the Google Books API to show info about books.
+Note that this project is a **WIP**

 ## Features

 -   allows you to search for books.
 -   allows you to list book results for a given query.
 -   allows you to set a favourite genre.
--   allows you to view your profile.
+-   allows you to view your in-bot profile.
 -   allows you to star books.
+-   allows you to submit bug reports regarding the bot.

 ## TODO

 -   cache response to avoid unneeded calls.
--   work on profile command.
+-   refactor profile command.
--   add recommendations.
+-   improve error handling in `src/commands/books/recommend.js`.

 ## Running